lykimchee/lykimchee.github.io/README.md

 # My Personal Website
 This is my personal website.
-I've created this after learning how to code from the Girls Who Code Summer Immersion Program 2020.
+I've created this after the Girls Who Code Summer Immersion Program 2020.